jkelly3rd/police_kentucky/README.md

 ## Output

-The script generates three CSV files:
+The script generates four CSV files:

 1. `ky-2023-original-persons.csv`: Contains standardized work history records data in csv format with all original data and fields provided by the state
 2. `ky-2023-original-licenses.csv`: Contains standardized licensing data in csv format with all original data and fields provided by the state